kubernetes-sigs/gateway-api/geps/overview.md

 ### 3. Agree on the Goals
 Although it can be tempting to start writing out all the details of your proposal, it's important to first ensure we all agree on the goals.

-The first version of your GEP should aim for a "Provisional" status and leave out any implementation details, focusing primarily on "Goals" and "Non-Goals".
+For API GEPs, the first version of your GEP should aim for a "Provisional" status and leave out any implementation details, focusing primarily on "Goals" and "Non-Goals".

+For Memorandum GEPs, the first version of your GEP will be the only one, as Memorandums have only a single stage - `Accepted`.

 ### 3. Document Implementation Details
 Now that everyone agrees on the goals, it is time to start writing out your